-6. The sentence "As of 1 July 2019, the required process under the uniform recovery framework had been completed for approximately 99% of all customers in scope." shall be replaced by "In July 2020, the independent derivative dispute committee rejected all claims by the client against ING in ING's last open file under the uniform recovery framework." at the end of the second subparagraph of the paragraph entitled "Interest rate derivatives claims" in section entitled "General Information - Litigation" beginning on page 106 of the Registration Document.
-Furthermore, the final subparagraph of the aforementioned paragraph shall be deleted Therefore, the aforementioned paragraph shall be deleted and restated as follows:
+6. The sentence "The last open file has been closed at the end of June 2020." shall be added at the end of the second subparagraph of the paragraph entitled "Interest rate derivatives claims" in the section entitled "General Information - Litigation" beginning on page 106 of the Registration Document and therefore the aforementioned paragraph shall be deleted and restated as follows: